apollographql/docs/src/content/graphos/data-privacy.md

 If you're using a standalone instance of Apollo Server, you can also configure it to [report operation traces to GraphOS](/apollo-server/api/plugin/inline-trace).

-### GraphQL variables
+### GraphQL variable values

+This section pertains to the _values_ of variables that are included in GraphQL operations.
+The _names_ of these variables are included in [operation strings](#query-operation-strings) that are sent to GraphOS.

 #### Apollo Server 2.7.0 and later

-In Apollo Server 2.7.0 and later, **none** of an operation's GraphQL variables are sent to Apollo Studio by default.
+In Apollo Server 2.7.0 and later, **none** of an operation's GraphQL variable values are sent to GraphOS by default.

-You can set a value for the [usage reporting plugin's `sendVariableValues` option](/apollo-server/api/plugin/usage-reporting/#sendvariablevalues) to specify a different strategy for reporting some or all of your GraphQL variables.
+You can set a value for the [usage reporting plugin's `sendVariableValues` option](/apollo-server/api/plugin/usage-reporting/#sendvariablevalues) to specify a different strategy for reporting some or all variable values.

 #### Apollo Server prior to 2.7.0

-In versions of Apollo Server 2 _prior_ to 2.7.0, **all** of an operation's GraphQL variables are sent to Apollo Studio by default.
+In versions of Apollo Server 2 _prior_ to 2.7.0, **all** of an operation's GraphQL variable values are sent to GraphOS by default.

 If you're using an earlier version of Apollo Server, it's recommended that you update.
 If you can't update for whatever reason, you can use the [`privateVariables` reporting option](/apollo-server/v2/migration-engine-plugins/#options-for-apolloserverpluginusagereporting) to specify the names of variables that should _not_ be sent to Studio.
 You can also set this option to `false` to prevent all variables from being sent.
 This reporting option is deprecated and will not be available in future versions of Apollo Server.

 #### Apollo Router

-The Apollo Router **never** sends an operation's GraphQL variables by default.
+By default, the Apollo Router **does not** send an operation's GraphQL variable values to GraphOS.

+To enable variable value reporting in the Apollo Router, see [this section](/router/configuration/apollo-telemetry#advanced-configuration).

-### HTTP Headers
+### HTTP headers

 Regardless of your server configuration, GraphOS **never** collects the values of the following HTTP headers, even if they're sent: